DCC-UAB/dlnn-project_ia-group_05/Pixtales/Image_captioning_with_attention/README.md

 ### Execution

-After setting up the environment and downloading the language model, execute the following command in the terminal:
+After setting up the environment and downloading the language model, execute the following command in the terminal (inside the `Ìmage_captioning_with_attention` folder:
 ```
 python train.py
 ```